2026 Rotating Car Seat Comparison & Ratings

 Pros: RAPIDLOCK™ seat belt tensioning device for easy and secure installation is also a true lockoff for seatbelt installations; smooth revolving mechanism; COOLMAX® fabrics are designed for moisture-wicking and temperature control; FAA-approved for airplane use (but only forward-facing)

-Best For: The City Turn is designed to bring a child closer to a caregiver when rotated and it can be used rear-facing up to 50 lbs. or 49" which makes it an excellent option for extended rear-facing; however, the seat does not rotate in forward-facing mode.
+Best For: The City Turn is designed to bring a child closer to a caregiver when rotated, and it can be used rear-facing up to 50 lbs. or 49", which makes it an excellent option for extended rear-facing; however, the seat does not rotate in forward-facing mode.
 City Turn may be best for caregivers interested in rear-facing beyond 40 lbs.
-It's also a great option for someone who needs to load/unload their rear-facing child in a more accessible, extended position - closer to them.
+It's also a good option for someone who needs to load/unload their rear-facing child in a more accessible, extended position - closer to them.
 Moisture-wicking, temperature-controlling fabric is a nice touch for kiddos who get hot in rear-facing car seats.

 Rotation: 180° (Rear-facing only)